datacenter/acitoolkit/docs/source/connectionsearch.rst

     FilterEntry object.
 If *tcpRules* are specified, then the *prot* attribute is assumed to be *tcp*.

-When the search results are displayed, placing the cursor over a table cell will cause a fully qualified name of the EPG or OutsideEPG to be displayed.
-If the cursor is placed over the filters, the name of the contract will be displayed.
+When the search results are displayed, placing the cursor over a table cell will cause a fully qualified name of the EPG or OutsideEPG to be displayed and the contract.

 For communication within an EPG, i.e. between two end-points that are in the same EPG, Connection Search will create an "implied" contract that is both provided and consumed by that EPG.
 The filter in that contract will allow all